j-blue-arz/labyrinth/readme.md

     python -m pytest ./tests

 ## Running server
-Flask comes with a built-in server, which is perfectly fine for testing and developement of algorithms
+Flask comes with a built-in server, which is perfectly fine for testing and development of algorithms

     cd ../backend
     export FLASK_APP=server